Image preparation

 I missed the deadline for uploading my high resolution files for the final round, can I have an extension?

 NO: For all main categories, we regret to say that we cannot give extensions for any entrant.
-When the deadline passes, our software is automatically locked, judging begins and marks are awarded.
-We cannot interrupt this process.
-This is to ensure fairness and anonymity when judges view the shortlisted images.
+When the deadline passes, judging begins straight away and we cannot interupt the process.

 Dark prints – in almost all cases, if your images look dark when printed, it is most likely that your computer screen is too bright or you have used monitor calibration for digital printing.
 Digital displays are backlit and commonly give a false impression of how the image appears.
 You should adjust your brightness accordingly or adjust the brightness settings of your final image to ensure it does not print too dark.
 You can also look at your histogram